 Orbit vs. Claude’s native memory

-Claude’s memory persists facts within Claude, for you, in Claude.
+Claude’s memory persists as facts within Claude, for you, and in Claude.
 It’s great for personal continuity in one tool.
+It doesn’t share context between Claude Code and CoWork natively (only folders).
+It doesn’t remember on each session what it did previously.
 Orbit is cross-tool and cross-agent.
 Memory filed by your Codex agent is readable by your Claude agent and your n8n workflow.
 Orbit also adds decisions, an org chart, an Inbox, and a Vault — it’s a control layer, not just recall.
 Use Claude’s memory if: you only use Claude, only for yourself.
 Use Orbit if: you run multiple agents or tools that need to share a brain.Orbit vs. Obsidian (knowledge graph)

 Obsidian is a personal knowledge base you maintain by hand — excellent for human note-taking and linking.
-Orbit is written and read primarily by agents, automatically, as part of their run lifecycle.
+It’s heavy reliant on files that are on your computer.
+Orbit is cloud based, written and read primarily by agents, automatically, as part of their run lifecycle.
 It has trust levels, conflict detection, and decisions that govern agent behavior — concepts a note-taking app doesn’t have.
-Use Obsidian if: you want a personal, hand-curated knowledge garden.
-Use Orbit if: you want your agents to read and write the knowledge themselves.Orbit vs. Mem0 / Zep / Supermemory
+It has agent managent and creation layer every obsidian user dreams of using, but couldn’t until now.
+Both Orbit and Obsidian have a beautiful knowledge graph.
+The difference, Obsidians are files, Orbit’s knowledge graph is every single outputs from you and your AI agents.
+Use Obsidian if you want a personal graph of your computer files.
+Use Orbit if you want a real-time operating system that coordinates between you and your agents to read and write the knowledge themselves.Orbit vs. Mem0 / Zep / Supermemory

 These are memory infrastructure — libraries and APIs you wire into your own app to give it long-term memory.
-Orbit is a finished product with a dashboard, an Inbox, a Briefing, an org chart, and a review workflow on top of memory.
-You don’t build the UI — you use it.
-Use memory infra if: you’re a developer embedding memory into your own product.
-Use Orbit if: you want a ready-made operating layer for running agents, not a library to build with.Orbit vs. LangSmith / observability tools
+They are more institutionally focused but some of them do have parts of Orbit’s properties.
+Orbit is not only memory infrastructure but also focuses heavily on the dashboard experience: inbox, briefing, org chart, and agent builder.
+Memory compounds to grow your business or goals further.
+Use memory infra if you’re a developer embedding memory into your own product.
+Use Orbit if you want a ready-made operating layer for running agents, not a library to build with.Orbit vs. LangSmith / observability tools

 Read the honest “Is Orbit right for me?” guide.